 Ed has been distinguished, visiting and adjunct faculty at many colleges, universities and advanced educational centers, including U.S. Military training facilities, Pacifica Graduate School, National Hospice Assoc. and Jung Societies, and presently at Southern Connecticut State Univ. .

-Ed's works have been translated into Greek, Vietnamese, Bulgarian and Japanese.
+Ed's books have been translated into Greek, Vietnamese, Bulgarian and Italian, and additional poetry and prose into Japanese and French.

 Ed's deepest devotion is to the unfolding and restoration of soul as a meaningful and living concept in our personal and collective lives.
 Only by healing the sacred core of life can we transform our wounded world and ourselves.
 Poetry and writing are among the greatest tools we have for this sacred work.